-Failure to adequately and effectively monitor the wetland restoration effort could lead to the failure of wetland restoration project itself.
-The monitoring plan proposed by the applicant has a number of good features.
+The proposed monitoring plan has a number of good features which should, and can be, retained in a revised plan.
 As discussed below, however, there are three general areas where the plan should be revised to ensure a more objective and comprehensive evaluation process of the creek restoration effort.
 The revisions discussed below are to be incorporated into Special Condition No. 6, which requires the applicant to submit a revised monitoring plan for the review and approval of the Executive Director, prior to issuance of the coastal development permit.